OperationSpark/first-website/README.md

     NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
 Just sign-in to GitHub on this page and you will be forward to the _create new repository_ page.

-    Follow these steps and see the screen shot to create a new repository:
+    Follow these steps and see the screenshot to create a new repository:

     <a href="https://github.com/new" target="_blank">Click here to open a new browser tab and create create a new repository</a>.